codingforpleasure/customized-workspace/Ubuntu/useful-resources/generative_deep_learning.md

 gradients** or **mode collapse**

-* downsides for example the sampling speed because of the sequential reverse process they are much slower compared to gans or vaes
+* Diffusion model downsides for example the sampling speed because of the sequential reverse process they are much slower compared to gans or vaes